your-host/toolbox-wiki/DANE-for-SMTP-how-to.md

 # Tips, tricks and notices for implementation
 This section describes several pionts for attention when implementing DANE for SMTP.

-* DANE is meant to be used for the MX domain.
+* DANE is currently only used for transfer between MTAs (thus the MX domain).
 So if you are using another domain's mail servers, make sure to ask the administrator of that domain (your mail provider) to support DANE by setting up a TLSA record.
 * When implementing DANE we advise to first publish DANE records on your MX domains, and then enable DANE verification on your sending mail servers.
 * DANE is backwards compatible.
 So if your mail server supports DANE and a connecting mail server does not support it yet, usually STARTTLS or plain text is used.
 * DANE relies on the security that is provided by DNSSEC.
 Make your primary domain and MX domain support DNSSEC before implementing DANE.
 It is important that DNSSEC is implemented properly.
 A lot of DANE breakage stems from receiving/recipient domains with broken DNSSEC implementations.